-1. Prior to purchase, the identification of the specific loan participation or participations being purchased, either directly in the agreement or through a document that is incorporated by reference into the agreement;
+1. Prior to purchase, the identification of the specific loan participation or participations being purchased, either directly in the agreement or through a

 2. The interest that the originating lender will retain in the loan to be participated through the life of the loan;